shreem-123/Lostun-s-Buzz/README.md

 # Lostun's Buzz
+The project is live & deployed at : https://shreem-123.github.io/Lostun-s-Buzz/

 This project is a music player application developed using HTML, CSS, and JavaScript.
 It allows users to browse and play a collection of songs.
 The application provides a user-friendly interface with a list of songs, including their titles, artists, and album artwork.
 Users can click on a song to play it and control playback using the provided player controls.